 Quietus by Marne Lucas and Deidades by Manuel Pecina On view November 3 - November 21, 2021 at Kente Royal Gallery.

-Harlem artist Marne Lucas presents an exhibition of black and white infrared thermal photography and collage works on paper exploring mortality, spirit, and transformation.
+Harlem-based artist Marne Lucas presents an exhibition of black and white infrared thermal photography and collage works on paper exploring mortality, spirit, and transformation.
 Deidades by Latinx artist Manuel Pecina is a legacy color photography series of modern interpretations of Mesoamerican deities.
 This two person exhibition is accompanied by an opening reception, a panel discussion, and art making workshops and a closing ceremony.
 The Bardo∞ Project is Lucas' ongoing collaborations with artists nationwide who are experiencing life-limiting diseases to create legacy projects and make their lives as vibrant as before the diagnosis.
 Manuel Pecina, a Dallas, Texas based visual artist is part of this endeavor.
 The Bardo Project includes public arts programming and outreach about end of life care planning.

 COLLAGE WORKSHOPS- Saturday, November 13, Sunday 14, and Saturday 20, 1 – 6 pm.
 Free, drop in, all ages, open to the public, all materials provided with beautiful recycled materials sourced from the MFTA, and participants may keep their artwork.